DLRA Logo Dry Lakes Racers Australia

 It was discovered by the explorer Ernest Giles, who had originally intended to honour his benefactor Baron Ferdinand von Mueller with the eponym Lake Ferdinand.
 However Mueller prevailed upon Giles to instead honour King Amadeus of Spain, who had previously bestowed honour on him.

 Lake Amadeus is 180km long and 10km wide, making it the largest salt lake in the Northern Territory.
 It contains up to 600 million tonnes of salt, however harvesting it has not proved viable due to its remote location.
+The water table is about 300 millimetres below the lake floor, shallow enough for the water to be evaporated.
+The lake occasionally fills when heavy rains occur but it is usually dry.

 View Larger Map